ECarateu/BookShelf/README.md

 It is very simple.
 But first you must have `ruby` installed on your system.
 Don't worry, it is not that difficult.

-* If you are on OS X then it comes standard on your machine and you do not need to do anything.
-* If you are on Windows then the easiest way to install ruby is install 1.9.3 or higher from [rubyinstaller](http://rubyinstaller.org/).
-* If you are on Linux, then you probably don't need help.
-If you do then just Google it for your your distro.

 Once you have ruby installed then you simply go to your terminal and type: `$> gem install legal_markdown`.